couchbaselabs/observability/CONTRIBUTING.md

 #### Antora in a Docker container (recommended) ####

 Run `make docs` in the top-level directory.
 This will create an Antora docker container, which will rebuild the documentation on every change, serving the docs at `http://localhost:4040`.
-Make sure to refresh the page in your browser to see any changes you make. _Note: currently this will only preview the OSS docs - the cbmultimanager docs will not be included.
+Make sure to refresh the page in your browser to see any changes you make. _Note: currently this will only preview the OSS docs (see [CMOS-318](https://issues.couchbase.com/browse/CMOS-318)) - the cbmultimanager docs will not be included.
 This may lead to various broken references and warnings._

 The container runs without the `-d` flag specified, i.e., running in the foreground.
 This will print all logged output to your terminal - useful for viewing Antora warnings.